Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Lane-Keeping Dynamics Model

 This study used a bicycle model to develop a representation of vehicle lane-keeping dynamics \cite{Raj11}.
-The corresponding lateral control model is defined in terms of the distance of the ego-vehicle from the lane centerline ($\Delta$), the orientation error of the ego-vehicle with respect to the road direction ($\theta$), and the derivatives ${\dot \Delta }$ and ${\dot \theta }$ of each of these terms.
-For a controller designed to guide the vehicle system for automatic lane-keeping, the vehicle speed in the longitudinal direction is denoted as $v_x$, the front wheel steering angle is denoted as $\delta$, and the road curvature is denoted as $\kappa$.
-Assuming that the tire lateral force is proportional to its slip angle, the discrete-time dynamics model for the vehicle lane-keeping control design can be written as \cite{Xu20, Lee19}
+The corresponding lateral control model is defined in terms of the distance of the ego vehicle from the lane centerline ($\Delta$), the orientation error of the ego vehicle with respect to the road direction ($\theta$), and the derivatives of these factors (i.e., ${\dot \Delta }$ and ${\dot \theta }$, respectively).
+For a controller designed to ensure automatic lane-keeping by a vehicle, the vehicle speed in the longitudinal direction is denoted as $v_x$, the front-wheel steering angle is denoted as $\delta$, and the road curvature is denoted as $\kappa$.
+Assuming that the lateral force of a tire is proportional to its slip angle, the discrete-time dynamics model for vehicle lane-keeping control can be expressed as follows \cite{Xu20, Lee19}: